 No evidence from clinical studies is needed to file a Premarket Notification.

 Low- to moderate-risk devices are typically subjected to what’s called premarket notification — also called PMN or 510(k).
 Federal law requires new device manufacturers to register with the FDA and notify the agency at least 90 days before they start selling their devices.
-This premarket notification must prove the device is as safe and effective as a similar, legally marketed device.
+This premarket notification must prove the device is as safe and effective and substantially equivalent to a similar, legally marketed device.
 No evidence from clinical studies is needed.

 High-risk devices undergo premarket approval, the most stringent type of device application required by the FDA.
-This application is for new devices for which there is no existing equivalent.
+This application is for Class III devices that were found not substantially equivalent to a Class I or II marketed device.
 In this case, in order to gain FDA approval, there must be enough scientific evidence to prove the device is safe and effective for its intended use.

 Another type of application is for a Humanitarian Use Device, which is a device that is intended to benefit patients by treating or diagnosing a disease or condition that affects fewer than 4,000 people in the U.S. annually.
 This application is similar to a premarket approval application, but pharmaceutical companies are not required to demonstrate effectiveness.